Sulakya8855/project_crs/README.md

 4. Open the `src/main/java/com/crs/Main.java` file (or the main class file of your application).
 5. Right-click on the file and select `Run 'Main.main()'`.
 6. Run `db_dump.sql` inside your database to populate the database with sample data.
+7. If you want to use docker use the docker-compose file to start the database.

 The application should now start running.